Gauldwell Castle

-Gauldwell Castle was a 13th-century castle, about 3.5 mi north-west of Dufftown, Moray, Scotland, north of the River Fiddich.
+Gauldwell Castle was a 13th-century castle about 3.5 mi north-west of Dufftown, Moray, Scotland, north of the River Fiddich.

 Alternative names are Boharm Castle, Cauddwell Castle, Gallvall Castle and Goldwell Castle.

 History

-Freskin, a Flemish nobleman, progenitor of the Murrays of Abercairny held the Castle.
+Freskin, a Flemish nobleman, progenitor of the Murrays of Abercairny, held the castle.
 It became a property of the Earls of Moray.
 In 1562 Mary, Queen of Scots stayed at the castle.

 An earlier castle may have stood on the site.

 Structure

 Gauldwell Castle was a large enclosure castle.
-There was a wall enclosing a courtyard, with a hall alteration and extensions took place during the period of its use.
+There was a wall enclosing a courtyard, with a hall; alterations and extensions took place during the period of its use.

 The castle was built at the south of a ridge which sloped steeply to the east and west, though gently to the south.
 The building was 38.5 m long by 8.3 m wide to the north, and 6.9 m wide at the south.
+The west wall, 2.5 m thick, survives to a height of 6.5 m in places.

 The area of the probable courtyard is to the east.